NetApp/terraform-provider-netapp-ontap/docs/data-sources/name_services_dns_data_source.md

 ### Optional

-- `svm_name` (String) IPInterface vserver name
+- `svm_name` (String) IPInterface svm name

 ### Read-Only

 - `dns_domains` (List of String) List of DNS domains such as 'sales.bar.com'.
-The first domain is the one that the Vserver belongs to
+The first domain is the one that the svm belongs to
 - `name_servers` (List of String) List of IPv4 addresses of name servers such as '123.123.123.123'.